HiPhish/rainbow-delimiters.nvim/README.rst

 Installation
 ============

-Install it like any other Neovim plugin.
+Install it like any other Neovim plugin; you do not need the Git submodules of this repository.
+They are just used for development and won't cause any harm, they will just bloat your setup.

 You will need a Tree-sitter parser for each language you want to use rainbow delimiters with.

 Setup
 =====